Madness (band): Collaborations

 Madness collaborated with Elvis Costello in 1983 on a version of their song "Tomorrow's (Just Another Day)".
 It was released as a bonus track to the 12" copy of the single.
 In later years, Barson stated that Costello's "Watching the Detectives" was the main influence on the song "My Girl".
 They were also asked to participate in Live Aid, but declined as they were in a period of turmoil at the time and were very busy rehearsing songs for Mad Not Mad.
 However, Suggs, Carl, and Lee did participate in Fashion Aid instead.
+After the split of The Madness, Suggs and Lee performed with Deaf School during their reunion gigs in June 1988, with Suggs also performing at Deaf School's gig for the Big Beat '89 campaign in July 1989, which raised £750 for the Hillsborough disaster fund.

+Several members of the band also collaborated with Morrissey in his early solo career.
+Having been a Madness fan himself, Morrissey started working with former Madness producers Clive Langer and Alan Winstanley in 1989.
+Morrissey then recruited Suggs in late 1989 to help him complete a new album, which was scrapped and saw the compilation album Bona Drag released instead in October 1990.
+Suggs contributed backing vocals on the single "Piccadilly Palare" and its B-side "Get Off The Stage".
+Morrissey also befriended Cathal during recording sessions for Kill Uncle in late 1990, who introduced him to Boz Boorer, who continued to work with Morrissey for the next 3 decades.
+Morrissey tried to recruit Cathal as his manager, but instead had him contribute backing vocals to his cover of "That's Entertainment", the B-side to his single "Sing Your Life", which also had Suggs return on backing vocals and Mark Bedford on bass, who had played bass on the entirety of the Kill Uncle album.